GalerkinToolkit/GalerkinToolkit.jl/docs/src/manual/for_developers.md

 ### Quick build

-The standard build takes a long time since it runs several examples.
+The standard build takes a long time since it runs the Julia files in `docs/src/src_jl` containing finite element code.
-This delay makes this approach impractical to write documentation, since one needs to build the docs often to check the final result.
+This delay makes this build approach impractical to write documentation, since one needs to build the docs often to check the final result.